 Families with children from birth through age five are welcome to attend any of the five weekly playgroups-currently available at the Early Childhood Learning Center (North Street Building).
-Due to the COVID -19 pandemic, playgroups were not offered in 2020-2021.
-Typically, 60 children attend the playgroups each week.
+Due to the COVID -19 pandemic, playgroups were not offered in.
 Play to Learn opportunities are free to families.
 In addition to the North St. facility, many weekly playgroups are available within our community and provide opportunities for children to learn through play.
 Family Fun Nights and other activities are also held periodically.
 Hearing, vision, and developmental screenings are also available, at no cost to the family.
 There are no eligibility requirements to participate..